Lithuanians ditch government in austerity thumbs-down

 Labour Party leader Viktor Uspaskich, a Russian-born businessman, said the coalition would stick for now to a deficit under three percent of gross domestic product, but that this could be exceeded later.

-Lithuania, which takes over the EU's rotating presidency in the second half of next year, needs to keep debt markets on its side, not least because it has to repay a 1 billion euro Eurobond in March.
+Lithuania needs to maintain their confidence, not least because it has to repay a 1 billion euro Eurobond in March.

 In a non-binding referendum held alongside Sunday's election, about 60 percent of voters rejected a plan to build a 6.8 billion euro nuclear power station, incomplete results showed.
 U.S.-Japanese joint venture Hitachi-GE Nuclear Energy was lined up to build the plant.

 (Writing by Christian Lowe; Editing by John Stonestreet)